Introduction

 Our organisation

-Macmillan Cancer Support is a leading cancer charity and company limited by guarantee, with operations in England, Wales, Scotland and Northern Ireland.
-We have around 1,900 employees and 18,000 volunteers, all based in the UK.
+Macmillan Cancer Support are the UK's a leading cancer charity.
+We have around 1,500 employees and 10,000 volunteers, all based in the UK.
 Our employees are not in any category that is seen as vulnerable to modern slavery in this country.
 We are an accredited Living Wage Employer with the Living Wage Foundation, and all our employees (regardless of location) are paid at least the London Living Wage.

 As an organisation, we offer expert emotional, financial and practical support for people living with cancer in the UK and we raise money to be able to provide this support in the future.

-At time of writing, we have 7 wholly owned subsidiary companies:
+At time of writing, we have a wholly owned subsidiary companies:

 • Macmillan Cancer Support Trading Limited, which sells Christmas cards and other items, and carries out fundraising trading activities